NancyMungai/ICS3203-CAT2-Assembly-Nancy-Mungai-150912/README.md

 ## TASKS

  This repository contains four assembly programs including control flow, array manipulation, modular subroutines, and port-based simulation.
- - Note I wrote the code for a 32-bit Linux environment and used int 0x80 for system calls.
+ - Note: I wrote the code for a 32-bit Linux environment and used int 0x80 for system calls.

 ## Task 1: Control Flow and Conditional Logic
 ## Brief Overview